release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### Dependency Removal

 If the property `-DdependencyRemoval=group:artifact,....` is set, PME will remove the specified dependency from the POM files.
 The argument should be a comma separated list of group:artifact.
+The list also supports a remote HTTP file containing a comma or newline separated list of GAs.

 ### Dependency Injection

 If the property `-DdependencyInjection=group:artifact:version,....` is set, PME will inject the specified dependency into the top level (inheritance root) POM files.
 The argument should be a comma separated list of group:artifact:version.
+The list also supports a remote HTTP file containing a comma or newline separated list of GAVs.
 The injection dependencies <b>are</b> subject to alignment.

 ### BOM Generation